-66 ARM AWAY/HOME REPORT CODE
+★66 ARM AWAY/STAY REPORT CODE

-This option allows for independent programming of AWAY and HOME reports.
+This option allows for independent programming of AWAY and STAY reports for each partition.
 2nd digit of report is user number if expanded or 4+2 reporting is selected.

 NOTE: OPEN reports are not sent in if the associated closing report is not enabled.